Elan Sicroff: The Thomas de Hartmann Project

 Between 1918 and 1927, De Hartmann and Gurdjieff co-composed a repertoire of sacred music, which has remained in circulation; however, de Hartmann's catalog of classical music has been largely overlooked.
 In 2006, guitarist Robert Fripp (of the band King Crimson), an adherent of the teachings of Gurdjieff and an admirer of de Hartmann's music, proposed that Sicroff take on the task of bringing the Russian composer's music back into concert halls.
 "Fripp said to me, 'If you don’t get this music known, nobody is going to do it,'" said Sicroff.
 "The Gurdjieff music is safe.
 Many, many people are playing the Gurdjieff now.
 It’s the de Hartmann classical music that is still sitting under a rock."
 For this purpose, the Thomas de Hartmann Project was conceived.
 Thomas Daly, the executor of the estate of Olga and Thomas de Hartmann, approved the project, and permitted de Hartmann's unpublished works to be distributed and performed.

 A recording project, begun in the Netherlands in 2011 and produced by Gert-Jan Blom, artistic director of the Metropole Orkest, was completed in 2016.
 A seven-CD set, The Thomas de Hartmann Project, featuring Sicroff (with accompanists) performing the composer's solo piano, chamber and vocal works, will be released on the Basta Music label in September 2016.

 Sicroff has performed de Hartmann’s music in performance with violinist Juliette Zeelander, cellist Anneke Janssen and soprano Nina Lejderman.
 He has also performed de Hartmann's Violin Sonata Op.
 51 with violinist Katharina Paul.
-He is forming the Thomas de Hartmann Consort to promote the music for future recitals.
 In addition, Sicroff has programmed a lecture-recital which chronicles the composer’s life and work with live performance, recordings, and photos.